rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [25] See also the corresponding :ref:`Advanced Topic <UnOpposed-Outranking-Tutorial-label>` in the Digraph3 documentation.

 ..
 [26] A *coherent family* of performance criteria verifies: a) *Exhaustiveness*: No argument acceptable to all stakeholders can be put forward to justify a preference in favour of action *x* versus action *y*  when *x* and *y* have the same performance level on each of the criteria of the family; b) *Cohesiveness*: Stakeholders unanimously recognize that action *x* must be preferred to action *y* whenever the performance level of *x* is significantly better than that of *x* on one of the criteria of positive weight, performance levels of *x* and *y* being the same on each of the other criteria; c) *Nonredundancy*: One of the above requirements is violated if one of the criteria is left out from the family. *Source*: European Working Group “*Multicriteria Aid for Decisions*” Series 3, no1, Spring, 2000.

 ..
+[27] See also the corresponding :ref:`Advanced Topic <OrdinalCorrelation-Tutorial-label>` in the Digraph3 documentation.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive